 Our guest blog is from Siobhan Goodchild, an experienced HR consultant.

-Most organisations are now opening back up in some shape or form and those that have remained open (with people working from home) will inevitably at some point, look to return workers to their physical workplace for at least some of the time.
+Most organisations are have opened back up in some shape or form and those that have remained open (with people working from home) will inevitably at some point, look to return workers to their physical workplace for at least some of the time.

-Below are some of the main questions we are seeing from carers and my responses will offer some helpful information and practical tips on how to approach these challenges with employers.
+Below are some of the main questions we saw from carers and my responses will offer some helpful information and practical tips on how to approach these challenges with employers.

 I’m the sole carer for someone who is shielding and I’m worried about returning to work as my job involves a lot of contact with customers, what are my options?

 The most obvious option is the furlough scheme, which can be used for anyone that is shielding or anybody that needs to stay at home with someone that is shielding.
 If you’re already on furlough, ask your employer to consider extending this for as long as possible.
 It’s worth noting that employers aren’t obliged to furlough anyone, so you should bear that in mind when making your request, but it would seem sensible that if they have already furloughed you, they continue to do this for as long as they can.

 The furlough scheme is now closed to new entrants though, so if you were not already furloughed for a period of at least three weeks before the 10th June 2020, it won’t be possible to now be placed on furlough.